Australia's Best Electric Utes in 2020

 Ready or not, Australia’s most popular vehicle type, the ute, is going electric.
 Both startup companies and established car brands are eager to show off their EV concept, which is expected to revolutionise the country's automotive industry.

-Here are ten of the most popular and highly anticipated electric utes in Oz today:
+Before you apply for a car loan and get too excited, here are ten of the most popular and highly anticipated electric utes in Oz today.

 1. Zero ZED70